 This is one of those posts where I have a lot to catch up on.
 Let's dive right in:

 Gondola at Silver: I have been meaning to write about this little observation for a while.
 Silver mountain is our home ski resort.
-It happens to have a long gondola that brings you from the parking lot to the lodge, which takes about 12 minutes.
+It happens to have a long gondola that brings you from the parking lot to the lodge, which takes just under 20 minutes.
 To many people this ride is an annoying part of the day and a waste of time.
 Every once in a while, on a really windy day, the gondola will not be able to run.
 And for some, all of this is enough to turn them to a different resort altogether.
 But here's my take- the gondola is actually a magical portal that takes you from the normal world of responsibility and rules to a whole different plane of existence- one of laughter, speed, soft snow, and good times.
 Where the only thing your cell phone is good for is playing music and taking pictures.
 Where you are officially on vacation.
 Kinda like dying and going to heaven.
 And obviously it's not really all these things, but it feels like it.
 Like, that ride is a definite threshold to a different kind of feeling.
 Something a mere walk across a parking lot can never achieve.
 And then, on the way down with the people you were with that day, there is nothing to do but soak in the last few hours- to talk and tell stories and just be together.
 It's great.
 To me, the gondola is a feature.

 Casual date on the gondola.
-Great spring skiing- coats optional.
+Great spring skiing- coats optional. |

 Addy concert: Addy played her saxophone at a school band concert.
 She had a few solos.
 She did a great job.
 It was obvious from watching her that playing music is something that she genuinely enjoys, and will probably stick with for some time even if she doesn't have to.